Massachusetts / Plymouth County

 Is Abington, MA a safe place to live?

-Abington is considered a safe community, with a low violent crime rate of 110 incidents per 100,000 people and a property crime rate of 950 per 100,000.
-Residents have a 1 in 910 chance of experiencing violent crime, much lower than many urban areas.
-This makes Abington a reassuring choice for families and those prioritizing safety.
+Abington is considered a safe community, with a low violent crime rate of 110 incidents per 100,000 residents and a property crime chance of 1 in 105.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Massachusetts.

 110